 Fifth Market Launched

-After Puerto Rico, they expanded to the Dominican Republic, Mexico, Nicaragua, and continue on a path to cover the continent.
-As their team and sales continued to grow, the fulfillment aspect of the eCommerce business required attention.
-Once again, the team bit at the opportunity to expand their market share by tackling the pains of distribution & fulfillment.
-Hence, they created E-Fulfillment Solutions, a center to facilitate inexpensive and effective logistics solutions.
-In other words, any small businesses can now store their products, and Alan, with his team, will leverage their operational excellence to ship the product once it’s purchased.
+After building the business in Puerto Rico, Brands Of expanded to the Dominican Republic, Mexico and Nicaragua, and continued to grow their reach across Latin America.
+As their team and sales grew, the fulfillment aspect of the e-commerce business required more attention.
+The team rose to the opportunity to expand their market share by tackling the growing pains of distribution and fulfillment.
+In the process, they created E-Fulfillment Center, a center to facilitate inexpensive and effective logistics solutions.
+The center enables small businesses to store their products and leverage the Brands Of operation to ship the product once it has been purchased.

-The approach filled a gap for any entrepreneur starting their eCommerce shop from Puerto Rico.
-For just $135, an eCommerce entrepreneur can delegate their fulfillment needs to Brands Of & E-Fulfillment.
+This approach bridged a significant gap for entrepreneurs starting e-commerce stores from Puerto Rico.
+For just $135, e-commerce entrepreneurs can get started and delegate their fulfillment needs to Brands Of and e-Fulfillment.

 2019 Fee & Price Schedule: